The Hausdorff and packing measure of some digital expansions: Self-similar sets in the interval

 In this section, we will review some of the techniques that are commonly used to estimate the Hausdorff and packing measure of self-similar sets.
 The sets we will be working with are attractors of finite linear iterated function systems (IFS for short) in the interval $ [0,1] $.
 An IFS is a family $ \{ \phi_i : i \in I \} $ of contracting linear maps of $ [0,1] $ to itself, and its attractor is the unique non-empty compact set $ K \subset [0,1] $ satisfying

+We will further assume the \textit{open set condition}: that there exists an open $ U \subset [0,1] $ such that

-As long as the maps $ \phi_i $ satisfy an open set condition, if $ 0 < \lambda_i < 1 $ is the contraction coefficient of $ \phi_i $, the Hausdorff dimensions and packing dimensions of $ K $ coincide and are equal to the unique solution $ s $ of Moran's equation $ \sum_{i \in I} \lambda_i^s = 1 $.
+Under this assumption, if $ 0 < \lambda_i < 1 $ is the contraction coefficient of $ \phi_i $, the Hausdorff and packing dimensions of $ K $ coincide and are equal to the unique solution $ s $ of Moran's equation $ \sum_{i \in I} \lambda_i^s = 1 $.
 By Hutchinson's work (see Section 4 from \cite{Hut} or Theorem 2.8 from \cite{Fal2}) there is a unique probability measure $ \mu $ supported on $ K $ satisfying the self-similarity relation